homestar92/ring-lardner-transcriptions/The Jade Necklace.md

 “Well,” I said, ‘it means two or three different things.”

-“Look it up and find out what it means,’’ he says.
+“Look it up and find out what it means,” he says.

 So there was a little dictionary there in the office and I looked it up and read it off to him: ‘Formerly a loose woman; now commonly a vixen.”
 Or something like that.